-Program Description for Administrative and Office Support
+Program Description for Administrative Office Professional

-Administrative & Office Support is comprised of three programs, allowing students the option of completing their course of study at three different levels.
+Administrative Office Professional is comprised of three programs, allowing students the option of completing their course of study at three different levels.
 The courses in the first two semesters of each of these programs (and the third semesters of the diploma and degree programs) are identical, thereby allowing students to complete the courses in those semesters before making the decision whether they will exit at that point or continue working toward the diploma or degree.

 Students are also trained in business math, filing systems and transcription; and they learn about time and stress management, conflict resolution, human relations, cultural differences, business etiquette, telephone skills, problem solving and customer service - the "soft skills" absolutely necessary to succeed in today's business world.

-Award Options for Administrative and Office Support
+Award Options for Administrative Office Professional

-- Administrative Office Support Degree
+- Administrative Office Professional, AAS

-- Administrative Office Support Diploma
+- Administrative Office Professional, Diploma

-- Administrative Office Support Certificate
+- Administrative Office Professional, Certificate

-Job Outlook for Administrative and Office Support
+Job Outlook for Administrative Office Professional

 Employment of secretaries and administrative assistants is expected to increase by 11 percent, which is about as fast as the average for all occupations, between 2010 and 2020.
 Projected employment varies by occupational specialty.